How can I copyright or otherwise protect my images online?

 Adding your company name, photographer name, website URL, or copyright is one of the easiest and quickest methods of helping to protect and identify images you post online.

-Below is a visible Computer Hope URL below image.
+Below is a visible Computer Hope URL that is below the image.
 If a user were to copy this image or hotlink the image the URL would be copied with the image.
 Of course adamant users who wished to use this image as their own could crop the image and claim it as their own.
-However, could discourage users who wish to copy multiple images from your site and if hotlinked is a form of advertising.
+However, could discourage users who want to copy multiple images from your site and if hotlinked is a form of advertising.

 Next, is an example of a visible watermark of Computer Hope URL.
 Watermarks are often more intrusive to the image; however, can be very time consuming to eliminate from an image if placed in a critical portion of the image.
 For example across the middle of the image.
 Keep in mind that a watermark can still be cropped out of an image, especially if placed in a corner like the example below.
 In addition as can be seen in the example below if the watermark is too light or the viewer is not familiar with your trademark or company name they may not be able to read it.